electrorex/Panther/README.md

 Example: ptr.mcpWrite(3,HIGH);

 ## LED
 Turns on (HIGH) or off (LOW) an LED on the Panther Logger board
 Inputs: LED number as integer, Polarity (either HIGH or LOW)
 Outputs: None
 Example: ptr.LED(1, HIGH);

-LEDs
+## LEDs
 Turns on (HIGH) or off (LOW) all LEDs simultaneously
 Inputs: Polarity, either HIGH or LOW
 Outputs: None
 Example: LEDs(HIGH);

 ## set3v3
-Turn on or off the switched 3.3V power rail
+Turn on or off the switched 3.3V power rail.
 Inputs: Polarity, either HIGH or LOW
 Outputs: None
 Usage: ptr.set3v3(HIGH); //Turns on the switched 3.3V rail

 ## set12v
 Turn on (HIGH) or off (LOW) the switched 12V power rail
 Inputs: Polarity, either HIGH or LOW
 Outputs: None
 Usage: ptr.set12v(HIGH);

 ## pTemp
 Read the temperature sensor on the Panther Logger board
 Inputs: None
 Outputs: float value
 Usage: ptr.pTemp();

 ## pHumid
 Read the humidity sensor on the Panther Logger board
 Input: None
 Outputs: float value
 Usage: ptr.pHumid();

 ## Volts
-Read voltage on an analog pin
+Read voltage on an analog pin.
 Inputs: analog pin to read
 Outputs: float value
 Usage: ptr.Volts(A0);

 ## Bat
 Read battery voltage
 Inputs: None
 Outputs: float value
 Usage: ptr.bat();

 ## selectSerial2
-Select the serial port to use on the UART multiplexer on the Panther Logger Run this prior to attempting communications on one of the RS232 ports, the open UART port or with the LoRa modem Port 0 = LoRa, Port 1 = RS232-1, Port 2 = RS232-2, Port 3 = Open UART
+Select the serial port to use on the UART multiplexer on the Panther Logger
+Run this prior to attempting communications on one of the RS232 ports, the open UART port or with the LoRa modem
+Port 0 = LoRa, Port 1 = RS232-1, Port 2 = RS232-2, Port 3 = Open UART
 Inputs: port number
 Outputs: none
 Usage: ptr.selectSerial2(1);